getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

     ![Import and Configure SDK]({% asset guides/integrate-frontend/generate-first-error-01.png @path %})

     Notice that:
-    * An error message **Something went wrong** is displayed in the app
+    * An error message **Something went wrong** displays in the app
-    * The error stack trace is shown in the browser console
+    * The error stack trace shows in the browser console
-    * An alert was sent to your email address configured on Sentry.io. notifying you about an error that occurred in your app
+    * An alert sent to your email address configured on Sentry.io notifying you about an error that occurred in your app

         ![Import and Configure SDK]({% asset guides/integrate-frontend/generate-first-error-03.png @path %})